 Male orgasm is not directly linked to reproduction, but ejaculation is required.
 The function of male orgasm is to trigger the ejaculation of sperm.
 Some small boys may orgasm (as a one-off) without ejaculating but after adolescence, orgasm always triggers ejaculation.
 Apart from orgasm, there is no other physiological event that could account for ejaculation.
 Ejaculation is physical and orgasm is psychological.
 A man can enjoy both as separate phenomena.
 Male orgasm rewards a man for ejaculating and potentially impregnating a female.
 Faking female orgasm is also used as a reward for men.
-The negative response most women have to eroticism is evidence that few women are responsive.
+The negative reaction most women have to eroticism is evidence that few women are responsive.
 Female responsiveness operates at a much lower level than male responsiveness, which is very apparent and immediate.

 Responsiveness is a male characteristic.
 Very few men orgasm infrequently.
 Most young men are capable of frequent ejaculation, especially with a lover.
 Intercourse is an act that is intended to facilitate male orgasm.
 Sexual frustration arises as the come-down effect of the adrenaline rush (of being repeatedly aroused) not being released by the sensations of release and reward.
 The physical symptoms can be very strong sensations including trembling and feeling weak at the knees.
 The nearest comparable sensation is the hangover you have after drinking too much alcohol the day before.
 A man may feel depressed and tired as well as feeling very short-tempered.

 Everything that makes a man male, his responsiveness, his sex drive and his enjoyment of sexual pleasure are all supposed to be exactly replicated in women.
 What then is the point of being male?
 Men would be the equivalent of women but without the ability to gestate and give birth to offspring.
 It’s as if men’s sexuality has no purpose.
 Nature ensures there is a balance.
 Male and female sexuality make different contributions.
 If they both had the exact same function and sexual role, there would be no point in having two sexes.